FHantke/brave-browser-wiki/Brave-Wallet-Seed-Wiki.md

 ### Mnemonic generation and encryption

-1. User chooses a strong passphrase (ANTHONY: do we have length recommendations?)
+1. User chooses a strong passphrase
-2.

 ### HD-Wallets